 Fairtrade-accredited, Cred is committed to making sure its jewellery is traceable from start to finish.
 Fairtrade checks every single ring that is manufactured from beginning to end – from mine to refiner to producer.
 The mines that supply Cred have to open all their books to Fairtrade; the refinery it uses is also accredited.
 Once it passes the test, it gets the Fairtrade stamp of approval.
 “It’s very demanding.
 If you don’t comply, you get kicked out.
 Everyone in the system has to be accredited.
 I used to be a director of a fresh-produce company in Egypt and we had 62 accreditation systems in place,” says Frampton.

 From fashion to food, construction to agriculture, independent accreditation remains key.
 The right stamp of approval can embed trust in a company and solidify its reputation – all the more important in today’s era of distrust.

 If your business needs an innovative and inspiring space, check out what Workspace has to offer.
-We have over 60 locations across London with super connected offices or flexible co-working memberships if you’re not quite ready for an office yet.
+We have over 60 properties across London with super connected offices or flexible Team Rooms if you're looking for a temporary space for your team to collaborate.